Standardized education is not the bogeyman it is often made out to be.

 One of the things that SDT has revealed is that when a child has a particularly good relationship to an authority figure it is possible that the child can feel almost as autonomous about a choice made by that authority figure as if the child had made that choice themselves.

-This means that champions of no nonsense in the classroom are correct that under the right conditions “my way or the highway” is a perfectly reasonable demand by a trusted instructor.
+This means that champions of a no nonsense in the classroom, teacher-centric approach are correct to assume that under the right conditions “my way or the highway” is a perfectly reasonable demand by a trusted instructor.

-However, those who champion a less teacher-centric approach to operating K-12 schools, when they are responding to schools in which children had no say in the classes they are made to attend, also have an important and valid point.
+On the other hand, those who champion a learner-centric approach to operating K-12 schools, when they are responding to schools in which children had no say in the classes they are made to attend, also have an important and valid point.

 There are negative motivational and learning consequences to being forced to attend lessons without meaningful recourse to resolving the inherent conflict that arises from that imposition.